 - The Chocolate and orange blossom baklava (p.
 220) was even better on the second day.
 It will stay good for 1-2 weeks at room temperature.

-Find Time to Eat, published in the U.S. by Clarkson Potter Publishers, an imprint of Crown Publishing Group, a division of Penguin Random House, wherever you buy books, or order it from Amazon!
+Find Time to Eat, published in the U.S. by Clarkson Potter Publishers, an imprint of Crown Publishing Group, a division of Penguin Random House, wherever you buy books, order it from Amazon, or support independent bookstores and buy it on Bookshop!

 Watch The Great British Baking Show on Netflix, Collection 3!